SMC242/uni-notes/cs/Computational Models.md

 		- You're more likely to encounter a failure when you have 100 devices vs 1
 - Overcomes limits to vertical scaling

+## Metrics
+- Dynamic scalability: how well can you scale the system to incoming traffic?
+- Fault tolerance
+- Self-healing: can it automatically recover from being overloaded and failing?
+Nobody wants to get paged at 03:00

 # Design considerations
 - Partitioning: what should be broken into chunks
 	- And how large the chunks should be